terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 ## 4. Run ./deploy-many.sh

 * Ensure you are logged in to the account containing the Cloud project with the stack using `ibmcloud login --sso`.
-* Execute `./deploy-many.sh` with the project name, stack name, and optional configuration name pattern.
+* Execute `./deploy-many.sh` with the project name, stack name (name of the configuration given when deploying the tile), and optional configuration name pattern.
 The selected non-stack configurations will be processed by their name in alphabetical order.
 Using the configuration name pattern (regex can be used - make sure to enclose it in quotes), you can choose which configurations are deployed.

 Example 1 - Update stack inputs for stack configuration `RAG` and process all non-stack configurations in the project:
 ```bash